AlexanderWinters/daupd/README.md

 # daupd
 **Docker container Auto UPDate** (not a daemon :) )

-This is a simple bash I create to create an extremely simple (and dumb) script that pulls and applies updates to docker container ran with docker-compose.
+This is a simple bash script I create to create an extremely simple (and dumb) script that pulls and applies updates to docker container ran with docker-compose.
 It can also add the scripts to crontab if you want.

 >[!IMPORTANT]
 >Right now, the script fits exactly my needs, but you are welcome to make adaptations, change, and of course making it better.